Nuclear microreactor

-A nuclear microreactor is a plug-and-play type of nuclear reactor which can be easily assembled and transported by road, rail or air.
-Microreactors are 100 to 1,000 times smaller than conventional nuclear reactors, and when compared with small modular reactors (SMRs), their capacity is between 1 to 20 megawatts whereas SMRs comes in the range from 20 to 300 megawatts.
+A nuclear microreactor is a type of nuclear reactor which can be easily assembled and transported by road, rail or air.
+Microreactors are 100 to 1,000 times smaller than conventional nuclear reactors, and range in capacity from 1 to 20 MWe (megawatts of electricity), compared to 20 to 300 MWe (megawatts of electricity) for small modular reactors (SMRs).
 Due to their size, they can be deployed to locations such as isolated military bases or communities affected by natural disasters.
+They can operate as part of the grid, independent of the grid, or as part of a small grid for electricity generation and heat treatment.
 They are designed to provide resilient, non-carbon emitting, and independent power in challenging environments.
-The nuclear fuel source for the majority of the designs is "High-Assay Low-Enriched Uranium", or HALEU.
+The nuclear fuel source for the majority of the designs is "high-assay low-enriched uranium", or HALEU.

 History

 Nuclear microreactors originated in the United States Navy's nuclear submarine project, which was first proposed by Ross Gunn of United States Naval Research Laboratory in 1939.
-The concept was adapted by Admiral Hyman Rickover to start American nuclear submarine program in 1950s.
+The concept was adapted by Admiral Hyman Rickover to start the American nuclear submarine program in the 1950s.
 The first US nuclear submarine to be constructed was the USS Nautilus, which was launched in 1955.
 It was installed with Westinghouse's S2W reactor - a pressurized water type reactor which gave out 10 megawatts output.

+Design

+These reactors are made to fit in small areas where it would be inefficient to introduce a larger power plant, but have energy needs unsuitable for generators.
+Nuclear microreactors, a subcategory of Small Modular Reactors (SMRs), are a developing type of nuclear power plant designed to generate electricity on a smaller scale than traditional nuclear reactors.
+These microreactors typically have a capacity of 20 megawatts or less and are designed to be modular and transportable, making them suitable for powering small communities, remote areas, and industries such as desalinization and hydrogen fuel production.